CBD: benefits, dosage, contraindications

 Neurological

-Clinical research suggests that CBD has effects: - Antiepileptics A number of human trials have demonstrated antiepileptic effects in a variety of syndromes, including Dravet, Lennox-Gastaut, Sturge-Weber, and Tuberous Sclerosis Complex.
+Clinical research suggests that CBD has effects: - Antiepileptic A number of human trials have demonstrated antiepileptic effects in a variety of syndromes, including Dravet, Lennox-Gastaut, Sturge-Weber, and tuberous sclerosis complex.
 However, the mechanism of action is not clear.
-Overall, the therapeutic effects of CBD may be explained by a combination of factors: It increases the levels of the antiepileptic treatment "clobazam", affects gamma-aminobutyric acid (GABA)-A receptors, and potentially impacts complementary anticonvulsive pathways. - Antipsychotics The exact mechanism of CBD's antipsychotic effects is not clear.
+Overall, the therapeutic effects of CBD may be explained by a combination of factors: it increases levels of the antiepileptic medication "clobazam", affects gamma-aminobutyric acid (GABA)-A receptors, and may potentially affect complementary anticonvulsant pathways. - Antipsychotic The exact mechanism of the antipsychotic effects of CBD is not clear.
 The antipsychotic effects of CBD have been evaluated in several animal models of psychosis.
-In humans, a small clinical study conducted in healthy adults shows that a single dose of CBD increases blood flow in the hippocampus, which could theoretically impact schizophrenia.
+In humans, a small clinical study in healthy adults shows that a single dose of CBD increases blood flow to the hippocampus, which could theoretically have an impact in schizophrenia.
 In another clinical study, improvement in psychotic symptoms with CBD was associated with higher levels of anandamide (an endogenous cannabinoid neurotransmitter present in the body).
-It has been proposed that anandamide opposes dopamine-2 receptor activity.
-Thus, CBD administration could prevent dopamine-2 receptor overactivation in psychotic disorders. - Neuroprotectors In vivo and in vitro research suggests that CBD may have neuroprotective effects in neurodegenerative diseases such as Alzheimer's disease and Huntington's disease.
-Although the mechanism of these effects is not yet clear, it is believed to be related to anti-inflammatory and antioxidant effects.
-Further preliminary clinical research suggests that taking CBD reduces gamma-aminobutyric acid (GABA) levels and affects functional magnetic resonance imaging outcomes in patients with autism spectrum disorders.
+It has been proposed that anandamide opposes the activity of dopamine-2 receptors.
+Thus, administration of CBD could prevent overactivation of dopamine-2 receptors in psychotic disorders. - Neuroprotective In vivo and in vitro research suggests that CBD may have neuroprotective effects in neurodegenerative diseases such as Alzheimeru2019s disease and Huntingtonu2019s disease.
+Although the mechanism of these effects is not yet clear, it is thought to be related to anti-inflammatory and antioxidant effects.
+Other preliminary clinical research suggests that taking CBD reduces gamma-aminobutyric acid (GABA) levels and affects functional magnetic resonance imaging outcomes in patients with autism spectrum disorders.

 Usages associés